RecaMedia/JayDMS-Dev/README.md

 # About JayDMS

 A Front-End Developer’s tool for rapid development, design, and content management.
 Easily build components, templates, post types and stashes to help generate your site structure and content.
 Read more at [JayDMS.com](http://jaydms.com/page/about).
+If you would like to try out the demo, visit [demo.jaydms.com](http://demo.jaydms.com/).

 ## Want to Contribute?